How to Make a Fabric Tissue Box Cover

 Join the Sides

-- On the unmarked stitched to the edge side, fold under 1/4" and 1/4" again to enclose the raw edge.
+- On the bottom edge of the side loop, fold under 1/4" and 1/4" again to enclose the raw edge.

-- Center an end of the top with an end section of the sides.
-Stitch from dot to dot, pivoting at the corners.
+- Center one end of the top unit with the sides loop, aligning the side seams with the top corners.
+Stitch from dot to dot, pivoting at the corners, all around the top.

-- Trim the seam and use a narrow zig zag to prevent the fabric from fraying.
+- Trim the seam allowances and use a narrow zig zag or pinking shears on the raw edges to prevent fraying.

 - Place the cover on the tissue box and pull tissues through the opening.